Is lightning near El Paso right now?

 When is thunderstorm season in El Paso?

-El Paso sees the most lightning July–September, averaging about undefined thunderstorm days a year.
+El Paso sees the most lightning July–September, the height of the regional storm season.

 Can I get lightning alerts for El Paso?